Clement-W/bicycle-counter/README.md

 - Trained the second model (code)
 - Evaluated the models (code)
 - Export of the main model (code)
+- Comparison with the second model (write up)
+- Training and evaluation of the second mode (write up)

 #### Sohan Patil : Inference Set up, Jetson Nanoer